 To do so, treat these areas as inside corners (see installation instructions, page eight).
 Be sure to install flashing at the roof-wall transition as required by building codes and apply LP WeatherLogic tape to seal the top of the flashing, extending at least two inches onto the panel face and covering all fasteners.

 Claddings like stucco, brick and stone (reservoir claddings) can be prone to water intrusion.
-That’s why it’s especially important to include a drainage plane like LP WeatherLogic Water Screen behind them, which provides another layer of security.
-With a water screen, water that gets behind the cladding drains and exits quickly.
+That's why it's especially important to include a drainage plane behind them, which provides another layer of security.
 Without one, these types of claddings may not last as long as they would have if water intrusion had been more carefully considered.

 When you closely follow the LP WeatherLogic installation instructions for how to install an air and water-resistive barrier, you’re on your way to a job well done—one that keeps water and air out and doesn’t limit the product’s warranty.
 Get all the details you’ll need for a successful installation here.